Number of Speakers: ~25 million

 Latin (primarily Vulgar Latin) was introduced to the regions of the Carpathian Mountains and the lower Danube by the Roman armies of the emperor Trajan (AD 106-271) and was adopted by the indigenous people of the region.
 Romanian is thought to have developed from Latin during the fifth and sixth centuries.
 During the seventh and eighth centuries, the Romanian speaking population came into contact with and were influenced by their Slavic neighbors.
 However, the essential Latin character of Romanian endured despite a long period of isolation from Western Latin languages.
 Other influences include Hungarian, Turkish, and Modern Greek.
 The earliest written texts in Romanian date from the sixteenth century, the first extant text being a letter from 1521.
 Texts appearing shortly thereafter are primarily religious translations from Old Church Slavic.

-Romanian’s modern standard language developed in the late eighteenth and early nineteenth centuries during a movement to “relatinize” the language.
+Romanian’s modern standard language developed in the late 18th and early 19th centuries during a movement to “relatinize” the language.
 Intellectuals and writers, particularly in Transylvania (the “Transylvania School”), embraced Western Latin cultures and languages, attempting to purge the language of Slavic elements.
 During this period, the first Romanian grammars were written, translations from Western literature were made, and use of the Roman alphabet became standard.
 This trend continued through the unification of the country in 1859, and survives up to the present day in the Romanian Academy, which has taken responsibility for the “reromancing” of the language since the 1940s.
 Neologisms, for example, are generally not taken unaltered into the language; an attempt is made to unify them for grammatical gender and number.

 Allen, C. G. 1975.
 A Manual of European Languages for Librarians.
 London: Bowker.